David Darom

-Work as marine biologist
+Biography

+David Darom was born in Bombay, India.
+His family immigrated to Israel in 1949 and settled in Jerusalem.
 In 1972, he received a PhD in Marine Biology.

+Nature photography career

-He documented the wildlife of the region on land, photographing many of the wild flowers of Israel, with a special attention to the documentation of the Plants of the Bible.
-Underwater he photographed many hundreds of fish species as well as marine invertebrates from the Red Sea and the Mediterranean Sea.
-Upeneus davidaromi, a species of goatfish found in the Red Sea, was named in his honour in 2001.
+Darom photographed the wildlife and wild flowers of Israel, with special attention to the documentation of the Plants of the Bible.
+Underwater he photographed hundreds of fish species as well as marine invertebrates from the Red Sea and the Mediterranean Sea.
+In 2001, Upeneus davidaromi, a species of goatfish found in the Red Sea, was named in his honour.

-Work as knife collector
+Knife collecting

-His interest in modern handmade (Custom) art knives as an avid collector led him in 2002 to produce a series of large format Art Books on the subject.

-In 2003 he put together the first volume (in English), "Art and Design in Modern Custom Folding Knives", and in 2005 he published "Art and Design in Modern Custom Fixed-Blade Knives".
-In 2006 he came out with "The Art of Modern Custom Knifemaking" and in 2007 "Modern Custom Knives – The Great Collections".
-Several of these large format Art Books have been translated into 5 additional languages.
+Darom was an avid collector of handmade (Custom) art knives.
+In 2002 he published a series of large format art books on the subject.
+In 2003, he published "Art and Design in Modern Custom Folding Knives", and in 2005, "Art and Design in Modern Custom Fixed-Blade Knives".
+In 2006 he published "The Art of Modern Custom Knifemaking" and in 2007 "Modern Custom Knives – The Great Collections".
+Several of these volumes have been translated into 5 languages.

 In 2008 Darom published the first book in a new series "Custom Knifemakers of the World" with "Edmund Davidson, The Art of the Integral Knife".

 In 2009 Darom published the 2nd book in this series, "Tim Hancock, The Art of the Western Bladesmith" and a 3rd volume, "The Art Knives of Van Barnett & Dellana" was introduced in 2011.

 In October 2010, Darom was awarded the Nate Posner Memorial Award by the Knifemakers' Guild at their annual meeting in Louisville, Kentucky (USA), recognizing his "Outstanding Service in the Promotion of Handcrafted Cutlery".